gregr/ina/nscheme/README.md

 that dispatches to `callee`.
 The return convention places return values the same way that the calling convention places arguments, so this dispatch should be straightforward.

-Control transfer to a first-class control context will be implemented as a call that returns to a different stack (except in the special case of a self-transfer).
+Control transfer to a first-class coroutine will be implemented as a call that returns to a different stack (except in the special case of a self-transfer).

 ### Symmetric returning and calling conventions with closure-based control contexts

-With closure-based control contexts, the same kind of code object and control-transfer could be used for procedures, return points, and first-class control contexts.
+With closure-based control contexts, the same kind of code object and control-transfer could be used for procedures, return points, and coroutines.

 For instance, an illustration of symmetry between calling and returning:
 - `(apply/values values-producer callee)` would compose the current continuation with the `callee`